 2014 Outlook: McCoy, a top-two fantasy runner based on points in two of the last three seasons, will remain one of the top three backs picked in fantasy drafts.
 Entering his age-26 campaign, he's in the prime of his career. ...
 With Bryce Brown now in Buffalo and DeSean Jackson in Washington, Sproles figures to see a big role, especially in the passing game.
 He'll remain an RB3 in standard leagues and a better No. 2 runner in leagues that reward points for catches.

 Backups: 2.
 LeGarrette Blount; 3.
 Dri Archer; 4.
 Alvester Alexander

 2014 Outlook: Bell showed flashes of brilliance as a rookie and has breakout potential in his second pro season.
-A versatile runner, he figures to be picked in the first round in both standard and PPR leagues. ...
+A versatile runner, he figures to be picked no later than the second round in both standard and PPR leagues, although his recent off-field issues with Blount could be troubling. ...
 The Steelers added Blount to the mix, making him the preferred handcuff for owners who land Bell.
 The veteran will also no doubt see some short-yardage and goal-line work, but not enough to dent Bell's value. ...
 Archer is the favorite for the No. 3 spot.

 San Diego Chargers:

 Projected starter: 1.
 Ryan Mathews

 Backups: 2.
 Danny Woodhead; 3.
 Donald Brown; 4.
 Marion Grice